drbh/river/README.md

 - 2. How to perform inference on each frame
 - 3. How to send the inference results back to the peer
 - 4. How to keep the peer in sync with the delay

+### Scalable AI Inference

+`river-onnx` is a small ZMQ server that supports inference of ONNX models.
+It's designed to be horizontally scalable and is stateless.

+It can be thought of as a simple microservice that waits for ZMQ messages and performs inference on the message payload and returns the result.

+The ZMQ socket is of type DEALER and when used in tandem with a small PROXY server it can be scaled horizontally to support multiple instances of the service.

+This patern is implemented with the help of the `river-zmq-proxy` package.
+This package is a small standalone application that handles connections between N number of DEALER sockets and a N number of ROUTER sockets.

+The result of this is the ability to deploy multiple instances of `river-onnx` and have them scale horizontally to support the load.

+On each image `river-server` sends a ZMQ message to the `river-zmq-proxy` with the payload being the image bytes.
+The `river-zmq-proxy` then forwards the message to one of the `river-onnx` instances.
+The `river-onnx` instance performs inference and sends the result back to the `river-zmq-proxy` which then forwards the result back to `river-serve` which then sends the result back to the peer.

+The advantage of this approach is that the proxy will always send the message to the least busy `river-onnx` instance, and lets us roughtly distribute the load evenly across all instances even if the instances have different hardware specs and inference times.